TCLbasedVSDFLOW2021/TCLbasedVSDflow_Internship2021/README.md

 # 3. Initial steps and TCL scripting
 - At first, literature survey is carried out for VSDFlow and TCL scripting.
 The reported work of TCL scripting using Qflow/OSU180 is studied.
 The design selected in this work is SPI slave.
 - The initial step was to use the sky 130nm PDK/library files.
-Accordinlgy, the CSV file (named: spi_slave_design_details.csv) is updated wherein mainly the library path for Early and Late library path were modifed as (Path of sky130 library found in OpenLANE toolset)
+Accordinlgy, the CSV file (named: spi_slave_design_details.csv) is updated wherein mainly the library path for Early and Late library path were modifed as (Path of sky130 library found in OpenLANE toolset):

-~/vsdflow/work/tools/openlane_working_dir/pdks/sky130A/libs.ref/sky130_fd_sc_hd/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
+- ~/vsdflow/work/tools/openlane_working_dir/pdks/sky130A/libs.ref/sky130_fd_sc_hd/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

 - In order to check the correct paths for Design name, verilog code (spi_slave.v), Early library path, Late library path, and Output directory, one can use 'return' statement in vsdflow.tcl file after defining the directory/path for each of these.